Yield: 1 quart

 - Sprinkle the salt on the cabbage as you go.
 The salt pulls water out of the cabbage through osmosis, and this creates the brine in which the cabbage will ferment and sour without rotting.
 The salt will also keep the cabbage crunchy.

 - Add the onion and toss it all together so the salt is well distributed.
 Let sit for a few minutes to let the water start seeping out of the cabbage.
 Using a kitchen mallet and holding it with a fist, start pounding and tamping the cabbage vigorously.
 Do this for a few minutes.
-You could also use an antique wooden sauerkraut stomper, available in antique stores.
+You could also use a wooden sauerkraut stomper.

 - Stuff the jar about half way full of cabbage and continue pounding and tamping it down, this time using a wooden pestle.
 It won’t seem like all the cabbage in the bowl will fit into the jar but if you continue adding cabbage and pounding, you should be able to get most if not all the cabbage in the jar, depending on how big the cabbage was.